© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Clopton Bridge is a scheduled monument protected by Historic England under reference 1003739.
 View the official record →

-Clopton Bridge is a medieval stone bridge crossing the River Avon near Stratford-upon-Avon in Warwickshire.
+Clopton Bridge is a stone bridge spanning the River Avon near Stratford-upon-Avon in Warwickshire, dating from the late fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003739.

 Clopton Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003739.